BlueWolfNinja/wazuh-resources/bwn-venv/README.md

 sudo touch /venv/bwn/requirements.txt
 ```

-### 3. If step 2 fails
+### 3. If step 2 fails...

 Research how to add Python3 virtual environment support for your specific Linux distro and version.
 Do what is necessary to add it, and then repeat step 2.

-### 4. When installing a new BWN Python script, ensure its dependencies are met.
+### 4. When installing a new BWN Python script, ensure its dependencies are met and up-to-date.
 #### Search in the top of the script for a list of dependencies under "# Dependencies to add to /venv/bwn/requirements.txt", and add/replace lines in that file as needed.
-For example, you might add:
+For example, you might need to add:
 ``` bash
 jq>=1.0,<2.0
 opensearch-py>=2.0.0,<3.0.0
 python-dateutil>=2.0.0,<3.0.0
 ```
-#### If you made any additions or changes above, then apply them with:
+#### If you make any additions or changes above, then apply them with:
 ```
 sudo /venv/bwn/bin/pip install -r /venv/bwn/requirements.txt
 ```